udacity/create-your-own-adventure/english/dance/dance.md

 Or so you think.
 You're not sure because you are self-aware of your tendency to be easily swayed by catchy rock songs of the 80s and Foreigner - Double Vision was just on the radio.

+You become other aware that a potential dance partner is making eye contact with you...

 Just get to sleep

 Dance Like MJ , live you life fully,